SportsReiter12/Data-Science/NFL Capstone Project/README.md

    - Home Goal To Go Successes vs. Home Win
    - Road Fourth Down Successes vs. Home Win

- The Data Story is [here] (https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Storytelling/NFL%20Capstone%20Data%20Story.ipynb).
+ The Data Story is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Storytelling/NFL%20Capstone%20Data%20Story.ipynb).

- And if you are wondering how some of the above statistics impact the opposite team or any other statistic that I obtained while wrangling the data, click [here] (https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Storytelling/NFL%20Capstone%20EDA%20-%20Plots.ipynb).
+ And if you are wondering how some of the above statistics impact the opposite team or any other statistic that I obtained while wrangling the data, click [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Data%20Storytelling/NFL%20Capstone%20EDA%20-%20Plots.ipynb).

  ## Inferential Statistical Analysis